az0422/sar/README.md

-# Simple Architecture RISC Computer Simulator
+# Simple Architecture RISC Simulator

 ## How to use
 * `python3 simulator.py <programfile.bin>`